Associate Professor in the School of Science and Health

-Dr Emma George is a Senior Lecturer and Academic Course Advisor in Health and Physical Education at Western Sydney University.
+Dr Emma George is an associate professor and Academic Course Advisor in Health and Physical Education at Western Sydney University.
 Emma joined Western Sydney University in September 2013 and completed a BHSc (Honours Class I) and a PhD at Western Sydney University in 2010 and 2014, respectively.

 With a background in physical activity and health promotion, her research aims to promote lifelong physical activity and improve health outcomes.
 Emma’s research expertise includes health promotion intervention design, implementation and evaluation, mixed methods research, men’s health, epidemiology and physical activity measurement.
 Her research has involved working with middle-aged men, sport fans, older adults, emergency service volunteers, youth in organised sport and culturally diverse populations.